Nethereum/Nethereum.Docs/docs/index.md

 # What is Nethereum ?

-Nethereum is the .Net integration library for Ethereum, simplifying smart contract management and interaction with Ethereum nodes wether they are public, like Geth[https://geth.ethereum.org/], [Parity](https://www.parity.io/) or private, like [Quorum](https://www.jpmorgan.com/global/Quorum) and [Besu](https://besu.hyperledger.org/en/stable/).
+Nethereum is the .Net integration library for Ethereum, simplifying smart contract management and interaction with Ethereum nodes wether they are public, like [ Geth ](https://geth.ethereum.org/), [Parity](https://www.parity.io/) or private, like [Quorum](https://www.jpmorgan.com/global/Quorum) and [Besu](https://besu.hyperledger.org/en/stable/).

 Nethereum is being developed targeting netstandard 1.1, net451 and also as a portable library, hence it is compatible with all major operating systems (Windows, Linux, MacOS, Android and OSX) and has been tested on cloud, mobile, desktop, Xbox, hololens and windows IoT.